geseib/vpcintro/website/content/70-DeployTGW/71-Create Route table.md

 1. From the **Amazon VPC** console and from the left menu select **Transit Gateway Route tables**.
 Click **Create Transit Gateway Route Table**.

    ![Create TGW Route table](/images/tgw-rt-create.png)
-1. Give the route table a name, such as **Dev route table** and **Select the Trasnit Gateway ID** from the dropdown list for your TGW.
+1. Give the route table a name, such as **Dev route table** and **Select the Transit Gateway ID** from the dropdown list for your TGW.
 Click the **Create Transit Gateway Route Table** button at the bottom right.

    ![TGW Route table created](/images/tgw-rt-created.png)
 1. Click the **Close** button once the TGW route table has been created.